cs573-22s/a2-DataVis-5ways/README.md

 Following are the steps that were followed:
 1. Data was first converted from csv into a json by using an online converter.
 2. Width, height were first specified.
+(Above the json data which is dumped after that)
 3. Params was passed to make the graph interactive (Allows zoom in and out using scroller in the graph)
 4. Data then includes the whole json file which was converted online.
-5. In the last few lines of the code, mark was specified as a circle and opacity was set to 0.5.
+5. In the last few lines of the code (scroll way down past the json data), mark was specified as a circle and opacity was set to 0.5.
 6. Encoding allows us to specify the variables to plot and their types (quantitative/qualitative) on the different axes.
 7. The color and size variables were also set there after scaling the sizes to the specified domain.